aollervb/TinyURLService/README.md

    a.
 Metrics aggregated in time intervals.

 3. Add capability for retrieving metrics between a specific timeframe or after/before a specific time/date. [✅]
+4. Add user authentication [✅]
+5. Refactor to use custom Responses/Requests and use ResponseEntity instead of ApiResponse
-4. Add a basic frontend UI for creating the tinyURL.
+6. Add a basic frontend UI for creating the tinyURL.
-5. Add basic frontend for User creation to track your created tinyURLs.
+7. Add basic frontend for User creation to track your created tinyURLs.
-6. Add metrics dashboard for seeing performance of your created tinyURLs.
+8. Add metrics dashboard for seeing performance of your created tinyURLs.